darobin/bevy/README.md

     * ```branch```: Applies to type ```git```, indicates which branch to use.
 Defaults to whatever the default branch in that repository is.
     * ```path```: Applies to type ```local```, gives the file system path to use.
-Note that when an app is both local and static, Bevy will not copy the files over but rather serve directly from that directory.
+Note that when an app is both local, Bevy will not copy the files over but rather serve directly from that directory.
+This includes not running npm to install dependencies; if you're pointing at a local directory it is up to you to do so (the primary use for ```local``` is development, where this is what you expect).
 * ```scripts```: This is the standard ```package.json``` scripts object.
 Bevy uses its ```start``` field to know which application to start.
 Defaults to ```app.js```.
 * ```directoryIndex```: Applies only to static servers, this provides a list of file names to use